bh213/pdf.js/README.md

 create a general-purpose, web standards-based platform for parsing and rendering PDFs.

+# This fork
+This fork supports loading PDF in chunks and doesn't allocate memory for the whole PDF on initial load.

+This makes it possible to load and process multi-gigabyte PDFs in browsers.

 ## Contributing

 PDF.js is an open source project and always looking for more contributors.
 To